13 Charming Quebec Villages in the Eastern Townships

 All of the 13 Les Coeurs Villageois are worth visiting as they each offer something a bit unique.
 The most beautiful village in the Eastern Townships is North Hatley.

-There’s nothing better than day-tripping to some of these Eastern Townships villages—all with the backdrop of the natural countryside, mountains and lakes.
+There’s nothing better than day-tripping to this area and visiting some of the best towns Eastern Townships offer—all with the backdrop of the natural countryside, mountains and lakes.
 And, the most scenic drive to get from one charming village to the next.
-No matter the season, the Eastern Townships is so beautiful and definitely one of the top places to visit in Quebec.